 Despite average salaries in Israel not being among the highest in the world, there are certain industries where workers can seriously attract the big bucks.
 Tel Aviv, for instance, is one of the world’s premier tech hubs, while Israel’s healthcare system is one of the most advanced and technologically pioneering on the planet.

 As a result of these opportunities for professional growth — as well as through investment from both government and private institutions — Israeli healthcare providers are able to attract some of the best in the business.
-Nurses command an average yearly take-home of around $63,541, which, to give some context, is nearly double the country’s average salary.
+Nurses command an average yearly take-home of around $53,042, which is significantly higher than the country’s average salary.

-Joining its southern hemisphere neighbour, New Zealand, in the top 10, Australia is the perfect location for those looking to combine a well-paid career opportunity with a sunnier and more laidback lifestyle.
+Joining its southern hemisphere neighbor, New Zealand, in the top 10, Australia is the perfect location for those looking to combine a well-paid career opportunity with a sunnier and more laid-back lifestyle.

-The average salary in the US for a nurse is around $74,250, although there is the potential to earn more in certain states.
-When adjusted for cost of living, Minnesota and Nevada offer the highest average take-home ($93,000), while Texas and Washington are not far behind ($91,000).
+The average salary for a registered nurse in the US is around $77,600, although there is the potential to earn more in certain states.
+When adjusted for cost of living, Minnesota and Nevada offer the highest average take-home, while Texas and Washington are not far behind.